luh-dbsreadinggroup/luh-dbsreadinggroup.github.io/content/papers/week10-paper.md

 ---
 weight: 105
-title: "Week 10: OLTP through the looking glass, and what we found there"
+title: "Week 10: OLTP Through the Looking Glass, and What We Found There"
 date: '2025-09-19T13:55:51+02:00'
 week: "KW 49"
 draft: false